bazelbuild/bazel/site/docs/install.md

 `source /path/to/bazel-complete.bash` in your `~/.bashrc` file (under OS X, put it in your `~/.bash_profile` file).

+If you installed Bazel using the custom APT repository, the bash completion script is already installed in `/etc/bash_completion.d`.

 If you built Bazel from source, the bash completion target is in the `//scripts`
 package: